 Bundling.
 Putting products or services together into a single attractive package creates a high "perceived value".

 Smart merchandising.
 It's no coincidence that supermarkets all follow the same general product arrangement.
 It's not designed for staff convenience or management likes.
 Things like signage, ticketing, presentation and packaging, traffic flow, point-of-sale displays, sales tools and on-hold messages can all increase (or decrease) the average sale value.

 Working margins and pricing.
 You must understand your margins and how they affect your bottom line.
-Avoid discounting and price wars - although in the current environment, it can be difficult - as shown my retailers being taken to the Commerce Commission to regular "specials".
-Say your margin is 35% and you reduce price by 10%.
+Avoid discounting and price wars - although in the current environment, it can be difficult - as shown by retailers being taken to the Commerce Commission to regular "specials".
+Say your margin is 35% and you reduce the price by 10%.
 Your sales volume must increase by 40% to create the same profit.
 If you raise the price by 10%, sales volume can fall by 22% without reducing your profit.
-Of course there are many other factors to consider - but you need to understand these figures in your business.
+There are many other factors to consider - but you need to understand these figures in your business.

 As usual, breaking the task into manageable steps is the simplest way to successfully tackle the challenge.